by-emrii/holbertonschool-hbnb/part1/README.md

 ## Project Overview

 HBnB allows users to create accounts, list properties, and make reservations.
 The project is divided into clear layers to separate concerns, making it modular and maintainable.
+A high level overview of the application architecture is provided below, however further details can be found in the [HBnB System Architecture report](#task3-Documentation-Compilation)

 ## High Level Architecture